hghiasuddin1/cs429proj/README.md

 # Abstract

 This report presents the development of a web document retrieval system aimed at efficiently crawling, indexing, and processing web documents.
 The objectives of the project include implementing a scalable web crawler, constructing an inverted index for search indexing, and developing a query processor to handle free text queries.
-The next steps involve optimizing the system for performance and scalability, as well as integrating additional features such as distributed crawling and advanced query processing techniques.
+The system is designed to be modular and extensible, allowing for easy integration of additional features and improvements.

 # Overview
-The solution consists of three main components: a Scrapy-based web crawler for downloading web documents, a Scikit-Learn-based indexer for constructing an inverted index, and a Flask-based query processor for handling free text queries.
+The repository consists of three main components: a Scrapy-based web crawler for downloading web documents, a Scikit-Learn-based indexer for constructing an inverted index, and a Flask-based query processor for handling free text queries.
 Relevant literature in information retrieval and natural language processing guided the design of the system, leveraging techniques such as TF-IDF weighting and cosine similarity for efficient search indexing and retrieval.
 The proposed system aims to provide users with fast and accurate search results from a large corpus of web documents.

 # Design
 The system's capabilities include crawling web documents from specified seed URLs, constructing an inverted index using TF-IDF weighting, and processing free text queries to retrieve top-ranked results.
 Interactions between components involve passing data such as crawled documents and queries, with integration facilitated by standard interfaces and data formats.
-The system is designed to be modular and extensible, allowing for easy integration of additional features and improvements.

 # Architecture
 The software architecture consists of three main components: the Scrapy-based web crawler, the Scikit-Learn-based indexer, and the Flask-based query processor.
 These components communicate through well-defined interfaces, with data passed in JSON format.
 Implementation details include the use of Python 3.10+, Scrapy 2.11+, Scikit-Learn 1.2+, and Flask 2.2+ libraries to build the system.